Updated: October 12, 2022

 Aside from preventing the agent from coming across unexpected duties, you can adapt the agent’s role to their preferences such as whether or not they want the power to override your instructions on how to handle and distribute your assets if a reason to do so develops.

-Communicating your wishes to your beneficiaries has many benefits.
+Communicating your wishes to your family and beneficiaries has many benefits.